diego0020/braviz-app/sphinx_doc/source/index.rst

 About
 -------

-Braviz is being developed at the `imagine <imagine.uniandes.edu.co>`_ research group as part of a phd thesis.
+Braviz is being developed at the `imagine <http://imagine.uniandes.edu.co>`_ research group as part of a phd thesis.
 The objective is providing brain researchers with interactive visualization tools, which will allow them to explore and grab insights from large and heterogeneus data-sets more efficiently.
 The focus is on user centered design,